 Divas Can Cook was one of the first video food blogs and has been featured on many websites, tv shows, and radio channels!
 It has over 600 self-produced video recipes and serves over 2 million monthly website visitors.
 With over 180K newsletter members and over 1 million youtube subscribers, Divas Can Cook proudly serves as a voice in the underrepresented African-American Southern cuisine world.

 What to expect…

 You won’t find a lot of fussiness on this site.
-I’m a simple girl (despite having diva in my name ha!) and believe that simplicity is what makes Southern cuisine so special.
+I’m a simple girl (despite having diva in my name, ha!) and believe that simplicity is what makes Southern cuisine so unique.
 In other words, “leave it be,” as my grandma says.